Clearblue Pregnancy Tests

 Digital displays provide more accurate readings

-The one-piece Clearblue Digital Pregnancy Test with Conception Indicator provides women with several important benefits:
+The one-piece Clearblue Digital Pregnancy Test with Weeks Indicator provides women with several important benefits:

 It confirms whether a woman is pregnant with over 99% accuracy from the day the period is due22